Steel Legs for 28 Inch Desks

 Shellac to prevent stains from the touch-ups

-This slab did have quite a few cracks in it but if you’re worried about this one right near the end, you can add a single solitary bow tie and this is going to be on the underside.
+This slab had quite a few cracks in it.
+If you’re concerned about the crack near the end, you can add a single bow tie on the underside.
 This was going to be a little bit cleaner.

 using a little gravity-assist here